We speak to menopause specialist Dr Laila Kaikavossi about how ‘the change’ can affect skin — from dryness to adult acne — and what to do about it.

 Why does skin become more sensitive when in menopause and what would you recommend?

-Oestrogen plays an important role in keeping our skin healthy, supple and hydrated.
-With the drop in this hormone during menopause, women experience a number of skin changes, such as thinning, itching and sensitivity, which is sometimes described as prickly skin.
-Oestrogen also acts as an ‘immune modulator’, keeping the activity of immune cells balanced.
-With the drop and significant fluctuations in this hormone during menopause, immune cells become imbalanced, resulting in the emergence of autoimmune diseases, as well as skin sensitivity.
-I recommend keeping hydrated.
-Avoid stimulants that can trigger skin sensitivity like alcohol, nicotine, caffeine, and choose clothes with less synthetic materials.
+Surprisingly, it can also impact our immune system with symptoms showing through our skin.
+She explains: “Oestrogen also acts as an ‘immune modulator’, keeping the activity of immune cells balanced.
+With the drop and significant fluctuations in this hormone during menopause, immune cells become imbalanced, resulting in the emergence of autoimmune diseases, as well as skin sensitivity.”

 Why do some women experience dryness and others oiliness?

-The symptoms women experience at menopause are wide and varied and this includes symptoms relating to skin.
-Lack of oestrogen causes skin, as well as the mucosal surfaces, such as the eyes and vagina, to become dry, itchy, and sensitive.
-Testosterone is another important female hormone.
-The ovaries and adrenal gland often continue to produce testosterone way past the time oestrogen production has stopped.
-This imbalance of testosterone/oestrogen production can result in oily skin, acne and excess facial hair.
-Acne at menopause isn’t usually severe enough to warrant medical treatment and in the majority of cases it settles down once your hormones have been balanced.
-It’s worth having a chat with your healthcare professional if you experience severe acne or you don’t see an improvement with hormone replacement.
+“Acne at menopause isn’t usually severe enough to warrant medical treatment and in the majority of cases it settles down once your hormones have been balanced.
+It’s worth having a chat with your healthcare professional if you experience severe acne or you don’t see an improvement with hormone replacement.”

-Why do dark circles and/or puffiness get worse?
+Why do dark undereye circles get worse?

-Oestrogen keeps skin hydrated and is also necessary in production of collagen.
-With the drop in oestrogen levels at menopause the elasticity and hydration of skin is dramatically reduced, resulting in the appearance of signs of ageing like dark circles.
+“Oestrogen is also necessary in production of collagen.
+With the drop in oestrogen levels at menopause the elasticity and firmness of skin is dramatically reduced, resulting in the appearance of signs of ageing like dark circles.”

 Can HRT help with any issues?